The Brady Bunch Movie-1995

 As the barn victims are given choices via a tape-recorded message by a sinister John Kramer voice, each is given a test and must ultimately confess their sins.
 As fans know, Saw victims are far from innocent and always harbor a neatly tucked away secret.

-Such horrific acts like a haggard young mother smothering her screaming baby and framing her husband for the deed, or a thief stealing a woman’s wallet and causing her to die when her asthma medicine is lost, are backstories thought of by the writers.
+Such horrific acts like a haggard young mother smothering her screaming baby and framing her husband for the deed or a thief stealing a woman’s wallet and causing her to die when her asthma medicine is missing were thought of by the writers.

 Another character once sold a motorcycle with a faulty brake line to an innocent man who later crashed and was killed.
 These aspects are the fun in a film like Jigsaw in that the tortures the victims endure have elements of “serves him or her right”.

-Another solid to Jigsaw are the kills, again what fans of the Saw franchise have come to know and love.
+Another solid point about Jigsaw is the kills, which is what fans of the Saw franchise have come to know and love.

-In this one we delightfully witness a victim’s leg severed, another impaled with needles, and yet another gleefully attempts to shoot one of the other victims trapped in the barn to allow her freedom only to realize the gun is rigged to shoot herself instead.
+In this one, we delightfully witness a victim’s leg severed, another impaled with needles, and yet another gleefully attempting to shoot one of the other victims trapped in the barn to allow her freedom, only to realize the gun is rigged to shoot herself instead.

 These are fun moments that make Jigsaw less than all bad.